blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 ***

-✅ This guide assumes your files are in the $DINGO_HOME path.
+✅ This guide assumes your files are in the $DINGO_HOME directory.
 Adjust paths below if necessary.

 ## Step 1 - Generate KES key pair